-Crary, a Democrat, was the representative for Michigan's 1st congressional district from 1839 to 1841.
+Crary was the representative for Michigan’s 1st congressional district and was a Democrat.
+He served from 1839 to 1841.

 From Jan 1837 to Mar 1841, Crary missed 479 of 1,317 roll call votes, which is 36.4%.
 This is worse than the median of 30.0% among the lifetime records of representatives serving in Mar 1841.
 The chart below reports missed votes over time.

 |Dec 1838-Mar 1839||145||51||35.2%||72nd|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information